-Earlier smaller studies suggested differences in BA levels in AD[26, 38-40].
-For example, in a study of 495 plasma metabolites comparing metabolite levels among MCI (n=58) and AD (n =100) with those of cognitively normal controls (n=93), levels of DCA, LCA, and GLCA were significantly elevated in the disease state[40].
-Mapstone and colleagues[38] identified increased levels of glycoursodeoxycholic acid (GUDCA) in subjects likely to develop amnestic MCI or AD within the next 2 to 3 years compared to the control group.
-We replicated these findings with the exception of LCA that was excluded during QC and GUDCA, which showed only a nonsignificant trend of upregulation in the AD group (P = 0.054).
+Earlier smaller studies suggested differences in BA levels in AD [26,38-41].
+For example, in a study of 495 plasma metabolites comparing MCI (n = 58) and AD (n = 100) with those of cognitively normal controls (n = 93), levels of DCA, LCA, and GLCA were significantly elevated in the disease state [41].
+Mapstone and colleagues [39] identified increased levels of glycoursodeoxycholic acid in subjects likely to develop amnestic MCI or AD within 2 to 3 years compared to controls.
+In a small pilot study, Marksteiner and colleagues [38] reported increased levels of LCA, GDCA, and GLCA in AD (n = 30) relative to MCI (n = 20).
+We replicated these findings with the exception of LCA (excluded during QC) and glycoursodeoxycholic acid, which showed only a nonsignificant trend of upregulation in the AD group (P = .054).
+Marksteiner [38] did not report a significant increase in DCA or decrease in CA which we observed in the ADNI cohort.
+However, there is a trend in their data to suggest that DCA levels are increased in AD relative to CN.
+Our analyses build upon these pilot studies to include a large well-characterized cohort with rich clinical, neuroimaging, and genetics data.
+Our analyses include links to innate immunity-related genes, which was not possible in smaller studies.
+In addition, we controlled for medication use which is known to significantly affect the gut microbiome and BAs.
+In our follow-up study, we explore the association of serum BAs with CSF and neuroimaging biomarkers of AD.

 Composition and functional changes of the gut microbiome have been implicated in several diseases.
-Microbiome GWAS reveal that variants in many human genes involved in immunity and gut architecture are associated with an altered composition of the gut microbiome[64].
-Although many factors such as diet can affect the microbial organisms residing in the gut, emerging data support the hypothesis that certain host genetic variants predispose an individual towards microbiome dysbiosis and this can be linked to disorders of metabolism and immunity such as Crohn's disease, ulcerative colitis, type 2 diabetes mellitus, asthma, obesity, autism and rheumatoid arthritis[64].
+Microbiome GWAS revealed that variants in many human genes involved in immunity and gut architecture are associated with an altered gut microbiome composition [63].
+Although many factors such as diet can affect the microbial organisms residing in the gut, emerging data support the hypothesis that certain host genetic variants predispose an individual toward microbiome dysbiosis and this can be linked to disorders of metabolism and immunity such as type 2 diabetes mellitus, obesity, and autism [63].